Principles and purposes of sentencing guideline

 - promote consistency in the approaches taken by judges to sentencing

-The guideline was approved by the High Court of Justiciary on Tuesday 30 October and will apply to sentencing for all offences from Monday 26 November
+The guideline was approved by the High Court of Justiciary on Tuesday 30 October 2018 and applies to sentencing for all offences from Monday 26 November 2018.